GameServerManagers/LinuxGSM-Docs/getting-started.md

 # Getting Started
-The best way to get started is to visit [LinuxGSM.com](http://linuxgsm.com/servers) and pick a server you want to install.
+The best way to get started is to visit [LinuxGSM.com](http://linuxgsm.com/servers) and pick a server to install.
 Follow the simple step-by-step guide to install your game server on Linux.

-Remember you may also need to configure your firewall to open the relevent ports to allow people access to your game server once started.
+Once the instalation is complete a working game server will be available.
+Use the various LinuxGSM commands available to manage the game server.

+Ensure that the game server ports are open to allow players can join.